lkodinsson/MARS/Fantasy/Spellcasting.md

 **Duration:** 5 minutes (concentration, range of 30m)
 **Resist:** Willpower

 You touch an object or surface, causing it to consume nearly all light in a 10m radius.
 In a dark area like an unlit cave, the darkness is unnoticeable.
 Creatures who require light to see are treated as blinded while they are within the darkness radius.
-This spell can be maintained for as long as desired, but if the effect itself reaches too far from you, the effect is ended.
 This spell and the light spell cancel each other out.

 ## Feather Fall